 5 Things You Didn’t Know About Cord Blood

-If you’ve been doing research on cord blood, you already know that it’s an exciting area with the potential to revolutionize health care by providing new and effective therapies for previously untreatable diseases and conditions.
-Here are a few facts about cord blood that you might have missed.
+If you’ve been doing research on cord blood stem cells, you already know that it’s an exciting area with the potential to revolutionize health care by providing new and effective therapies for previously untreatable diseases and conditions.
+Here are a few additional facts about cord blood that you might have missed.

-The umbilical cord is not the only source of blood stem cells.
+1. The umbilical cord is not the only source of stem cells

 Stems cells, sometimes called the “master cells” of the body, are unspecialized cells that have the potential to develop into many different types of specialized cells in the body.
 In addition, in many body tissues, stem cells act as an internal repair system by dividing over and over again to replenish other cells as they die or are damaged.